 - Pappadà, Francesco and Yanos Zylberberg (2017), “Austerity and tax compliance”, European Economic Review, 100 (C), 506-524

 Bubbles - Gilles Saint-Paul

-This course introduces the literature on asset bubbles.
+This course will introduce participants to the literature on asset bubbles.
 A bubble is a deviation of an asset price from its fundamental value.
-We want to understand the conditions under which bubbles arise as well as their allocative consequences.
-The course will start with the analysis of rational bubbles in partial equilibrium.
-It will then examine the possibility of bubbles in general equilibrium models with overlapping generations, where they are similar to a Ponzi game and their sustainability depends on whether or not the autarkic economy is dynamically inefficient, i.e. involves excess savings.
-We will then move on to a more recent literature, studying the consequences of bubbles for long-term growth, their role in models of financial accelerators, and the conditions for bubbles to arise in models with boundedly rational agents.
+We wish to understand the conditions under which bubbles arise as well as their allocative consequences.
+We will start with the analysis of rational bubbles in partial equilibrium.
+It will then examine the possibility of bubbles in general equilibrium models with overlapping generations, where they are similar to a Ponzi game and their sustainability depends on whether or not the autarkic economy is dynamically inefficient, i.e., involves excess savings.
+We will then move on to a more recent literature that studyies the consequences of bubbles for long-term growth, their role in models of financial accelerators, and the conditions for bubbles to arise in models with boundedly rational agents.
 We will conclude with recent papers on the effects of monetary policy on bubbles.

 - Rational bubbles in partial equilibrium

 - Bubbles in Overlapping Generations models and dynamic inefficiency